fgwei/fgwei.github.io/_includes/sections/about.md

 </div>
 <div class="col-lg-12" markdown="1">

-- Android malware categorization and landscape study.
+- `Android malware categorization and landscape study`:
 By utilizing the tool chains I built during last couple years, I perform a large-scale landscape study to revealing the new threats and evolving trends of Android malware.